 Graduate students in good standing are eligible for reimbursement of up to \$750 annually to support conference travel or to defray research costs and materials (travel, books, photographic reproduction, language training, etc.).
 These funds are contingent upon approval of your faculty advisor/dissertation chair and the DGS.
 However, due to fluctuating budgets, the department cannot guarantee that there are sufficient funds for each student each year.

-The Exceptional Funding Form may be found on the departmental website or can be requested from the DGS or SSA.
+The Exceptional Funding Form is submitted via DocuSign.
+Please contact the SSA for more information.
 Receipts for items over \$50 are required for reimbursement.

 PAYROLL & STIPEND PAYMENT INFORMATION